iamlite/WLED-Klipper-Helper/README.md

-# Klipper-WLED-Helper
+# WLED-Klipper-Helper

-Klipper-WLED-Helper is a helper script designed to assist users in integrating WLED instances with Klipper & Moonraker for 3D printers.
+WLED-Klipper-Helper is a helper script designed to assist users in integrating WLED instances with Klipper & Moonraker for 3D printers.
 The script manages configuration files, creates symlinks, and edits G-code macro files to insert calls to a macro that controls LEDs via WLED based on printer statuses or events.

 ## Features